 Less common, but important side effects can include:

 - Hepatitis B Reactivation: This medication can also cause Hepatitis B reactivation in patients who have previously had hepatitis.
-Be sure your healthcare provider is aware of previous Hepatitis B diagnosis and treatment.
-Your will also be tested for the Hepatitis B virus prior to beginning treatment with this medication.
+Be sure your healthcare provider is aware of any previous Hepatitis B diagnosis and treatment.
+You will also be tested for the Hepatitis B virus prior to beginning treatment with this medication.

 - Tumor Lysis Syndrome: If there are a large amount of tumor cells in your body prior to treatment, you are at risk for tumor lysis syndrome.
 This happens when the tumor cells die too quickly and their waste overwhelms the body.
 You may be given a medication (allopurinol) and IV fluids to help prevent this.
 If you experience nausea, vomiting, diarrhea or become lethargic (drowsy, sluggish), notify your oncology team right away.
 TLS can affect your kidney function.
 Your provider will monitor your kidney function with blood work.
 Notify your provider if you have little or no urine output.

 - Cardiac Concerns: Tell your oncology team if you have any cardiac (heart) problems, including irregular heartbeat or a condition called QT prolongation.
 This medication can cause changes in the electrical activity of your heart, resulting in changes seen on an electrocardiogram (ECG or EKG).
 Report any feelings of rapid or abnormal heartbeat, chest pain or shortness of breath to your healthcare team.